 - Gum disease (periodontitis).

-Effects of smoking on the male body
+Effects of smoking on babies

 The effects of maternal smoking on an unborn baby include: